The Find-Command cmdlet in PowerShell is a powerful tool that helps locate cmdlets, aliases, functions, and workflows across registered repositories.

 The Find-Command cmdlet returns a PSGetCommandInfo object for each command found.

-Find-Command uses the Name parameter for the name of the command and locates the modules in the repository.
+parameter that specifies the name of the command and locates the modules in the repository.
 It returns the multiple modules PowerShellGet and CompatPowerShellGet.

 PowerShell Find-Command